danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 I keep thinking about someone else, a woman I knew who was diagnosed with breast cancer.
 She was so afraid of the treatment that she put it off.
 She has since passed away.

-Imagine if part of standard care had been a way to make that treatment more bearable and more effective: guidance on KMT to reduce the side effects and improve the results.
+Imagine if part of standard care had been a way to make that treatment more bearable: guidance on KMT to reduce the side effects and maybe even improve the results.
 She might have been able to face the treatment.
 She might still be here.

 She didn't die because there was no treatment.
 She died because the side effects were frightening enough that she chose to avoid it altogether.

 <aside class="markdown-aside">
 This is not an argument against radiation or standard treatment.
-Seyfried raises a separate, more speculative point: <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8585920/">animal research</a> suggests irradiated brain tissue becomes a more favorable environment for tumor regrowth, which may help explain why glioblastoma recurrences after radiation often come back more aggressive.
+Seyfried raises a separate, more speculative point: <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8585920/">animal research</a> suggests irradiated brain tissue becomes a more favorable environment for tumor regrowth, which may explain why glioblastoma recurrences after radiation are more aggressive.
 From this he argues there's a case for human trials comparing KMT plus low-dose chemo against standard chemo + radiation.
-That remains an open question, which would be useful to have answered so patients and doctors could weigh radiation's tradeoffs in brain cancer.
+That remains an open question, which would be useful to have answered to weigh radiation's tradeoffs in brain cancer.
 </aside>

 ## Evidence for KMT

 Let's turn to the existing evidence for metabolic therapy.
-The human studies are small, mostly single-arm, and compared against historical benchmarks rather than randomized controls, so treat the survival numbers below as promising signal, not proof:
+The human studies are small, mostly single-arm, and compared against historical benchmarks rather than randomized controls, so treat the survival numbers below as promising signal rather than proof:

 [Clinical study (2025)](https://pmc.ncbi.nlm.nih.gov/articles/PMC11876051/): followed 18 newly diagnosed glioblastoma patients and compared those who stuck to a ketogenic diet beyond six months against those who did not, alongside standard treatment.
 The diet-adherent group had a three-year survival rate of 66.7 percent, versus 8.3 percent in the non-adherent group, a statistically significant difference.
 Adherent patients lived from 33 months to more than 84, while non-adherent patients died at around 15.7 months, close to the historical average.
-Patients chose whether to stick to the diet, so some of that gap could reflect that healthier or more motivated patients find it easier to adhere.
+Patients chose whether to stick to the diet, so some of that gap could reflect that healthier or more motivated patients finding it easier to adhere.
 That confound is real, but a gap this large in three-year survival is worth further investigation.

 [Phase 1 safety trial (2025)](https://www.nature.com/articles/s41598-025-06675-6): tested a supervised ketogenic diet alongside standard chemoradiation in 17 newly diagnosed glioblastoma patients.
 The diet was safe, patients maintained ketosis, and median overall survival was 29.4 months, against a historical benchmark of roughly 15.